benzend/todo-application/README.md

 # About

-This todo list was created entirely by me, using only the knowledge that I have (other than the fact I had to look up how to use filter() x) ).
+This todo list was created entirely by me, using only the knowledge that I have (other than the fact I had to look up how to use filter()).

 # Technology Stack